JamesBuckley3/supply-chain-simulator/README.md

 - **Event-Driven Simulation**: Simulates core supply chain events such as order creations, fulfillment attempts and restocks across thousands of iterations.
 - **Data Persistence**: All entity states and transitions are stored in a relational database.
 - **CSV Export**: Key simulation outputs (`inventory_history.csv`, `fulfillment_log.csv`) exported for downstream analysis.
+- **Analysis and Visualisation**: Identifying and displaying the causal chain that is most predictive of order and order item failures.

 ---